dotnet/runtime/src/ToolBox/superpmi/readme.txt

 (On Linux, use libclrjit.so and libsuperpmi-shim-collector.so.
 On Mac, use libclrjit.dylib and libsuperpmi-shim-collector.dylib.)

+If collecting using crossgen, set COMPlus_AltJitNgen=* instead of, or in addition to, COMPlus_AltJit=*.

 Then, run some managed programs.
 When done running programs, un-set these variables.